 As you outline your process, it’s important to think about it as a journey and consider every milestone along the way, from the moment work has been scheduled to when it is released into production.
 In our experience, work typically breaks down into the following major categories:

 2) Backlog review and scheduling

 Each gate should have clearly prescribed entry and exit criteria, including who is responsible.
 Here is an example of the entry and exit criteria that we use for 10K Connect:

-Our next blog in the COE series will talk about release and change management.
-It will also highlight the COE’s role in governance and ensuring the process, standards and flow are top of mind for everyone involved.
-In the meantime, we’d love to hear about your COE experiences on social media using the hashtag #SFDCCOE.
+Part 3 of this series covers release and change management.
+It will also highlight the COE’s role in governance and ensuring the process, standards, and flow are top of mind for everyone involved.